zeptofs/nz-api-documentation/source/index.html.md

 `POST /simulate/incoming_payid_payment`

-Simulate receiving a real time PayID payment from one of your receivable contacts.
+Simulate receiving a real time PayID payment from one of your Receivable Contacts.

 > Body parameter